 5.2.
-The evolutionary tracks and isochrones
+The Evolutionary Tracks and Isochrones

 For each chemical composition, we have computed the evolution of up to 41 different stellar masses.
-The minimum mass is around $0.50M{\odot}$ (slightly varying with metallicity), whilst the maximum one is always equal to $10M{\odot}$.
-In the near future we will extend the computations to both Very Low Mass stars3 and more massive stars.
+The minimum mass is around 0.50 $M{\odot}$ (slightly varying with metallicity), while the maximum mass is always equal to 10 $M{\odot}$ .
+In the near future we will extend the computations to both very low mass stars and more massive stars.

-In order to increase the accuracy of the numerical interpolations among different evolutionary tracks, needed for computing isochrones and for population synthesis studies, and to allow a detailed analysis of specific evolutionary properties, such as the Red Giant Branch transition (Sweigart, Greggio, & Renzini 1990), we adopted a mass step of $0.1M{\odot}$ (or lower) for masses below $2.5M{\odot}$, $0.2M{\odot}$ for masses in the range $2.5 \leq M/M{\odot} \leq 3.0$, and $0.5M{\odot}$ for more massive models4.
+In order to increase the accuracy of the numerical interpolations among the different evolutionary tracks needed for computing isochrones and for population synthesis studies, and to allow a detailed analysis of specific evolutionary properties, such as the RGB transition (Sweigart et al. 1990), we adopted a mass step of 0.1 $M{\odot}$ (or lower) for masses below 2.5 $M{\odot}$ , 0.2 $M{\odot}$ for masses in the range 2.5 $\leq M/M{\odot} \leq$ 3.0, and 0.5 $M{\odot}$ for more massive models.

-Models less massive than ~ $3M{\odot}$ have been computed starting from the pre-MS phase, whereas the more massive ones have been computed starting from a chemically homogeneous configuration on the MS. All models, apart from the less massive ones whose central Hburning evolutionary times are longer than the Hubble time, have been evolved until the C ignition or after the first few thermal pulses along the Asymptotic Giant Branch (AGB) phase.
-We plan in the near future to extend the evolution of low- and intermediate-mass stars up to the end of the thermal pulses along the AGB, using the synthetic AGB technique (see, e.g., Marigo, Bressan, & Chiosi 1996 and reference therein).
+Models less massive than $\sim 3 \ M{\odot}$ have been computed starting from the pre-MS phase, whereas the more massive ones have been computed starting from a chemically homogeneous configuration on the MS. All models, apart from the less massive ones whose central H-burning evolutionary times are longer than the Hubble time, have been evolved until the C ignition or after the first few thermal pulses along the asymptotic giant branch (AGB) phase.
+We plan in the near future to extend the evolution of low- and intermediate-mass stars up to the end of the thermal pulses along the AGB, using the synthetic AGB technique (see, e.g., Marigo et al. 1996 and reference therein).